-MAT-13: Masonry - MULTI UNIT RES & PEB Reducing the mass of a masonry unit reduces the embodied energy of the product and MAT-13 should be kept in its To encourage and recognise designs that minimise the embodied energy and resources associated with a reduction of virgin material in masonry units. reduces transport related greenhouse gas emissions.
+Reducing the mass of a masonry unit reduces the embodied energy of the product and reduces transport related greenhouse gas emissions.
 It also loads to reduced loading on structures, which can lead to reductions in the size of structural members.
-This would have a significant impact on the masonry used in multi residential and public and educational buildings as thus the credit in its current form is equally relevant and applicable in Mauritius as it is in South Africa. current form and no adjustments need to be made.
+This would have a significant impact on the masonry used in multi residential and public and educational buildings as thus the credit in its current form is equally relevant and applicable in Mauritius as it is in South Africa.

+MAT-13 to be kept in its current form and no adjustments need to be made.